yachikadev/django-todo-list/README.md

 # ✅ Django Todo List App

 A simple and clean todo list web application built with Django.
-You can add tasks, mark them as complete, and delete them — all in one place.
+You can add tasks, mark them as complete,and delete them — all in one place.

 > Built by [Yachika Sharma](https://github.com/yachikadev) 🌸